sinadarvi/Git-to-gitLab/README.md

 Git From Eclipse To GitLab

-Cloning your project to a **Git repository** is a nice way to manage and have History from your project.i don't wan't to tell about git and git repos because there are Enough Docs telling about.
-So let's go to Main Course  :))
+Cloning your project to a **Git repository** is a nice way to manage and Save History of your project.

 ----------
 1 - Sign up Into GitLab